rladiestunis/Dailycoding-Challenge/Day50.md

 a = as.complex(a)
 a

-# Note:NA is a missing value
+# Note : NA is a missing value

 #Deleting objects
 rm(a)